 I believe I have a unique vantage point on this particular aspect of poker and startups — I have played poker with more venture-scale startup founders and investors than perhaps any other person on planet Earth.
 Ever.
 Assuming that the game of poker is unique to Earth, then it may even be true that no one else in the Universe has played more poker with startup founders and investors than yours truly.

-This admittedly dubious honor comes from hosting Startup Poker 2.0 events for venture scale founders and investors every month (except one) for more than a dozen years in Seattle and (with the help of amazing chapter directors) instigating similar events in San Francisco, Silicon Valley, San Diego, Portland and Los Angeles — more than 300 events so far… and counting.
+This admittedly dubious honor comes from hosting Startup Poker 2.0 events for venture scale founders and investors every month for more than a dozen years in Seattle and (with the help of amazing chapter directors) instigating similar events in San Francisco, Silicon Valley, San Diego, Portland and Los Angeles — more than 350 events so far… and counting.

-In doing so, I estimate I’ve played No Limit Texas Hold’em with no fewer than 1,000 individual startup founders and many dozens of investors.
+In doing so, I estimate I’ve played No Limit Texas Hold’em with no fewer than 1,500 individual startup founders and investors.
 I’ve had the additional privilege of having played with many of them many times over many years and have seen them progress both as poker players and as founders.

 Arry Yu is a favorite example.
 When Arry began playing in Startup Poker 2.0 events in 2008 she was a first time tech founder and had barely touched a deck of cards before then.
 Fast forward nearly a decade and Arry is an experienced serial founder with serious startup chops — Arry is an alumni of both the 500 Startups and 9Mile Labs accelerators.
 She has been playing poker at Startup Haven events all along the way.